 I bet that every dog owner reading this will agree with me when I say that we’re forever in debt with our dogs.

 After reading this you might be thinking “So why doesn’t everybody own a dog?”.
-Getting a dog is great but it’s definitely not for everybody.
+Despite all these reasons to get a dog, it’s definitely not for everybody.

-Owning a dog also has a negative side to it.
+Before you make the decision to get a dog, you should consider that it also has a negative side.
 It’s not all rainbows and roses.
 Before making the final decision, make sure you also read about the negative side of it.

 If, after giving it a lot of thought, you realize that you’re able to handle the negative side, then go for it!

 If you’re still thinking of having a dog, what reason got you more excited about it?